jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 > inserting `"s"`.<br> ✅ 2 by substituting `"m"` for `"p"` and
 > inserting `"s"`.<br> ⬜ 3 by deleting `"p"`, adding `"m"`, and adding
 > `"s"`.<br>

+Crafty calculations!
+Substituting and inserting is the best way to get from “puffin” to “muffins”.

 **Packages**